myaschmitz/recipe-tracker/TASKS.md

 - [ ] Recipe backup and restore
 - [ ] Recipe duplication feature
 - [ ] Recipe history/versioning
+- [ ] Add data management to settings (export all my recipes, all my collections, etc)
+- [ ] Ability to delete account, and add that to settings

 ### User Interface Improvements
 - [ ] Theme customization (dark/light mode)